snowyu/resource-file.js/README.md

 * TOML: .toml, .ini
 * JSON: .json

-You should register these formats by yourself.
+You should register these formats by youself.

 It's only exists the separate configuration file if the resource if a folder.
 The folder's configuration file name could be: